otmanjai/DDNRS-ERSN/docs/source/coupling/introduction.rst

 Introduction
 ============

-Introduction to coupling in nuclear engineering multi-physics field.
+Introduction to coupling and multi-physics in nuclear engineering field.